DomoticASW/demo/README.md

   - Access control rules for users
 - Simulated devices

+> **Note that:**
+>
-Note that some devices are already registered to the system while others can be registered by you through automatic discovery.
+> - some devices are already registered to the system while others can be registered by you through automatic discovery.
+> - a base delay and a random delay have been artifically added in order to show that our system can handle that.

 ## How to run it